GoogleCloudPlatform/click-to-deploy-solutions/looker-ai-agent/README.md

 This package will get you up to speed with an infrastructure to classify texts using GenAI, store the texts in BigQuery and then visualise those into a Looker Studio dashboard.

 ## Use cases
-The versatility of GenAI text classifications extends across numerous industries, offering seamless integration with your business operations.
-Here are some applicable use cases of GenAI text classifications:
+The Looker Agent unlocks a wide range of use cases that drive productivity, streamline workflows, and empower everyone to make data-driven decisions.
+Here are some applicable use cases:

 * __Self-Service Analytics__: Eliminates bottlenecks and reduces the burden on data analysts by enabling self-service analytics, empowering every user to make data-driven decisions without needing to be an expert in SQL or a specific dashboard.
 * __Cross-Functional Team Collaboration__: Acts as a universal data interface within collaborative platforms like Google Chat or Slack, breaking down silos between departments.
 It allows teams to share and discuss a single source of truth without leaving their conversation.
 This ensures all teams are aligned and working with consistent information, leading to better, faster decisions.